Friction: Braking friction

 Any wheel equipped with a brake is capable of generating a large retarding force, usually for the purpose of slowing and stopping a vehicle or piece of rotating machinery.
 Braking friction differs from rolling friction because the coefficient of friction for rolling friction is small whereas the coefficient of friction for braking friction is designed to be large by choice of materials for brake pads.

 Triboelectric effect

-Rubbing dissimilar materials against one another can cause a build-up of electrostatic charge, which can be hazardous if flammable gases or vapours are present.
+Rubbing two materials against each other can lead to charge transfer, either electrons or ions.
+The energy required for this contributes to the friction.
+In addition, sliding can cause a build-up of electrostatic charge, which can be hazardous if flammable gases or vapours are present.
 When the static build-up discharges, explosions can be caused by ignition of the flammable mixture.

 Belt friction

 Belt friction is a physical property observed from the forces acting on a belt wrapped around a pulley, when one end is being pulled.
 The resulting tension, which acts on both ends of the belt, can be modeled by the belt friction equation.

 In practice, the theoretical tension acting on the belt or rope calculated by the belt friction equation can be compared to the maximum tension the belt can support.
 This helps a designer of such a rig to know how many times the belt or rope must be wrapped around the pulley to prevent it from slipping.
 Mountain climbers and sailing crews demonstrate a standard knowledge of belt friction when accomplishing basic tasks.